 - Towering height.

-neanderthal and a bull.
-The word ugly popped into Lois's head.
+Neanderthal and a bull.
+The word ugly popped into Lois' head.
 That sparked a strange

-materialized in her racing mind like a clear scene on her TV screen.
-She was lying on a
+materialized in her racing mind like a clear scene on her television screen.
+She was lying on

 The weirdo came out of his stillness; he turned around to gently close the door...

 turned back around... and then began to... slowly... walk.
 It was in a wobbling fashion like a

 upper torso shifted side-to-side as his bowed legs and pigeon feet gradually

 transported him toward his petrified prey.
 Ms. Dollworth kept her saucer eyes fixed on her